rebelsky/csc207c/_readings/priority-queues.md

    *   For all values, v, in the queue,
    *     comparator().compare(val, v) <= 0
    * @exception Exception
-   *   If the structure is empty.
+   *   If the structure is empty
    */
   public T get() throws Exception;